pfirsich/htcpp/README.md

 * FileCache/FileWatcher to serve files and automatically reload them (using inotify)
 * TLS
 * Built-in [Prometheus](https://prometheus.io/)-compatible metrics using [cpprom](https://github.com/pfirsich/cpprom/) (at `/metrics` - configurable later)
+* The only dependency that is not another project of mine is OpenSSL

 It requires io_uring features that are available since kernel 5.5, so it will exit immediately on earlier kernels.